Iran's leader promises retaliation for nuclear scientist's killing

 At least four scientists were killed between 2010 and 2012 in what Tehran said was a programme of assassinations aimed at sabotaging its nuclear energy programme.
 Iran has always denied pursuing nuclear weapons, saying its aims are only peaceful.

-The semi-official Tasnim news agency reported that an explosive-laden car exploded near Fakhrizadeh’s vehicle and one of the assassins then sprayed it bullets.
-The scientist was taken to a hospital nearby, where he died.

-Fakhrizadeh had no public profile, but was thought to have headed what the International Atomic Energy Agency (IAEA), U.N. nuclear watchdog, and the U.S. intelligence services believe was Iran’s nuclear arms programme, shelved in 2003.
+Fakhrizadeh was thought to have headed what the U.N.
+International Atomic Energy Agency (IAEA) and the U.S. intelligence services believe was Iran’s nuclear arms programme.

 He was the only Iranian scientist named in the IAEA’s 2015 “final assessment” of open questions about Iran’s nuclear programme.
 It said he oversaw activities “in support of a possible military dimension to (Iran’s) nuclear programme”.

-He was a central figure in a presentation by Israeli Prime Minister Benjamin Netanyahu in 2018 accusing Iran of continuing to seek nuclear weapons.
+Fakhrizadeh was also a central figure in a presentation by Israeli Prime Minister Benjamin Netanyahu in 2018 accusing Iran of continuing to seek nuclear weapons.
 “Remember that name, Fakhrizadeh,” Netanyahu said at the time.

-U.S. intelligence services and the International Atomic Energy Agency believe Iran halted its coordinated weapons programme in 2003.

 Additional reporting by Francois Murphy in Vienna and Maayan Lubell in Jerusalem; Writing by Parisa Hafezi; Editing by Frances Kerry and Edmund Blair